itmat/BEERS_UTILS/README.md

 ## Funding

-Work on CAMPAREE is supported by R21-LM012763-01A1: “The Next Generation of RNA-Seq Simulators for Benchmarking Analyses” (PI: Gregory R. Grant).
+Work on this project is supported by R21-LM012763-01A1: “The Next Generation of RNA-Seq Simulators for Benchmarking Analyses” (PI: Gregory R. Grant).